 First broadcast in 1987, the Inspector Morse series is a crime drama based on the Colin Dexter novels of the same name.
 The show is based around the exciting exploits of Morse - a senior officer within the Criminal Investigation Department of the Oxford Police - as he investigates heavy crimes in and around Oxford with his sidekick, Sergeant Lewis.
 Morse is a grumpy classical music aficionado who loves beer, and who frequently loses patience with the earnest but somewhat slow Lewis.
 Written by

-The main change between the books and the TV series is that Morse's prurient and earthy interest in pornography and seedy striptease clubs is absent from the TV version.
+The main change between the original novels and the Inspector Morse (1987) TV series is that Morse's prurient and earthy interest in pornography and seedy striptease clubs is absent from the TV version.
 See more »

 See more »